BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 **An experienced engineer would easily deduce the followings from the signature:**
 - Its more efficient to work at the end of a `std::vector`.
-- The size of the container is incremented.
+- The size of the container is increased.
 - `emplace_back` may result with reallocation of the `std::vector` which means that all the pointers/references to the existing elements are invalidated.

 **Hence, refining the 1st definition:**\